-Cannot open your app or its .pdb file
+Can't open your app or its .pdb file

-If the filename is the executable your project builds, or an associated .pdb file, the most common cause is that your application is already running when you try to rebuild it, or it is loaded in a debugger.
+If the filename is the executable your project builds, or an associated .pdb file, the most common cause is that your application is already running when you try to rebuild it, or it's loaded in a debugger.
 To fix this issue, stop the program and unload it from the debugger before building it again.
 If the app is open in another program, such as a resource editor, close it.
 In extreme cases, you may need to use Task Manager to terminate the process, or stop and restart Visual Studio.

 Antivirus programs often temporarily block access to newly created files, especially .exe and .dll executable files.
 To fix this issue, try excluding your project build directories from the antivirus scanner.

-Cannot open a Microsoft Library file
+Can't open a Microsoft Library file

 If the file that can't be opened is one of the standard library files provided by Microsoft, such as kernel32.lib, you may have a project configuration error or an installation error.
 Verify that the Windows SDK has been installed, and if your project requires other Microsoft libraries such as MFC, make sure that the MFC components were also installed by the Visual Studio installer.
 You can run the installer again to add optional components at any time.
 For more information, see Modify Visual Studio.
 Use the Individual components tab in the installer to choose specific libraries and SDKs.